-Amazon's Echo speaker now comes with a touchscreen - and whole host of hidden ways to leverage Alexa.
+Amazon's Echo speaker now comes with a touchscreen - and whole host of hidden ways to use Alexa.

-The Echo Show launched earlier this year, and in Pocket-lint's review, we noted that Amazon could go in so many directions with it.
+In Pocket-lint's review of the Echo Show we noted that Amazon could go in so many directions with it.
 Sure, we'd like to see more touch-enabled Alexa skills to make the most of that screen, but in the meantime, it's still plenty useful.
 If you've just bought Echo Show and want to know the best way to leverage it right now, here are several tips and tricks we've rounded up.

 We have these other Echo-related guides you can check out, too: